 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

-At about the 7 minute mark of the movie, a Pan Am 707 takes off.
-A few seconds later is is shown landing.
-It is still a 707 but its livery/paint scheme has changed in mid-flight, as evidenced by the change from a red to a blue stripe along the fuselage and also the presence of color around the base of the tail fin.
+At the beginning, a Pan Am 707 takes off.
+It lands a few seconds later with a different livery/paint scheme.
+The red stripe along the fuselage had changed to blue, and color appears around the base of the tail fin.
 See more »

 Was this review helpful to you?